w3c/trace-context/spec/21-http_response_header_format.md

 Vendors MUST ignore the `traceresponse` when the `parent-id` is invalid (for example, if it contains non-lowercase hex characters).

+The `parent-id` field is an optional part of the `traceresponse` response header.

 #### trace-flags

 An <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a>  that controls tracing flags such as sampling, trace level, etc. These flags are recommendations given by the callee rather than strict rules to follow for three reasons: